jpellechia04/MusicTranscriber/README.md

-**MusicTranscribe** will split your audio file into its various sound sources and then convert each one to midi.
+**MusicTranscriber** will split your audio file into its various sound sources and then convert each one to midi.
 The output of MusicTranscribe is a .zip of each sound sources midi file as well as a chord_chart.txt, documenting each chord in the input file.
 MusicTranscribe is compatible with .wav, .mp3, .mp4, and .FLAC audio files.
 Other than source separation and midi conversion, MusicTranscribe has many other built in signal processing methods.
 A few examples are chromagram to audio file conversion, harmonic and percussive extraction and stereo to mono conversion.

 **------Installation:-------**
 Download the whole MusicTranscribe repository.
 Then, in your terminal, cd to the MusicTranscribe folder with 'cd /path/to/MusicTranscribe'.
 Make sure you have poetry and flask installed on your hard drive.
-If you don't have poetry installed, you can do it in you terminal with 'pip install poetry' and 'pip install flask'
+If you don't have poetry installed, you can do it in you terminal with 'pip install poetry.'
-Now run 'poetry install' to install MusicTranscribe dependencies from the pyproject.toml.
+Now run 'poetry install' to install MusicTranscriber dependencies from the pyproject.toml.

 **------Instructions:-------**
-To use MusicTranscribe from the shell, first cd to the MusicTranscribe folder in your filesystem with 'cd downloads' or 'cd desktop' and then 'cd MusicTranscribe'. poetry ensures MusicTranscribes poetry dependencies are active, so append 'poetry run' to the beginning of your command.
-Here is an example of a command line argument to use MusicTranscribe:
+To use MusicTranscribe from the shell, first cd to the MusicTranscribe directory in your filesystem with 'cd downloads' or 'cd desktop' and then 'cd MusicTranscribe'. poetry ensures MusicTranscriber's poetry dependencies are active, so append 'poetry run' to the beginning of your command.
+Here is a sequence of commands to use MusicTranscribe:

+cd MusicTranscriber
+poetry install
-'(base) YourName MusicTranscribe % poetry run python3 music_transcriber/MusicAssist.py /valid/path/to/audio/file.mp3
+poetry run python3 music_transcriber/MusicAssist.py /valid/path/to/audio/file.mp3

-OR, you can run MusicAssist from the webpage with the following command: 'poetry run python3 music_transcriber/app.py' and opening the the IP address.

-This would look like the following in your terminal:

-(base) YourName MusicTranscribe % 'poetry run python3 music_transcriber/app.py'.

-Then you can go to the webpage at the given IP address and upload your file there.

 **------Citations:------**
 aholman and Daudzarif created the front end of the user friendly webpage bundled in with MusicTranscribe.